 Tuition.
 For purposes of the tuition benefit, continuous University service includes the service prior to the leave, the time during the military leave, and service after the leave, provided the full-time requirement is satisfied for the service periods prior to and following the military leave.
 Dependents receiving tuition benefits prior to a call-up may continue to receive those benefits during the leave of an employee called up for active duty through the completion of the term of study when the employee is called.
 Those called to active duty who seek continued eligibility for a dependent during their leave of absence may seek this eligibility through the provision in the tuition assistance plans calling for grant of the eligibility by the provost or the senior vice president for business and finance.

 Employee requests leave.
-The employee should complete the Application for Leave of Absence and give it to the supervisor who signs it and sends it to the school’s or department’s human resources representative in the Department of Human Resources.
-For induction or enlistment, evidence of the induction or enlistment date is to be attached to the leave application.
-For call-up to active duty, verbal or written notice of call to active duty is required even if the call to active duty does not allow time for completion of the leave application, but documentary evidence for the call up is not required
+The employee should contact The Hartford.
+For induction or enlistment, evidence of the induction or enlistment date will be required.
+For call-up to active duty, verbal or written notice of call to active duty is required even if the call to active duty does not allow time for completion of the leave approval via The Hartford but documentary evidence for the call up is not required.

 An employee returning from military leave is reinstated to his or her former or a comparable position without losing seniority unless it is impossible or unreasonable for the University to reinstate him or her.
 The following conditions govern reinstatement.

 Certification of discharge.
 The employee must have received from the military service a certificate of honorable discharge or discharge under honorable conditions or of satisfactory service.